A Review of Searches for Evidence of Tachyons: Summary and Future Tests

-Apart from the $3+3$ model, a separate earlier prediction was discussed for a specific electron neutrino effective mass from cosmic ray and other data.~\citep{Ehrlich2015} Both predictions are so far consistent with KATRIN data,\citep{Ehrlich2019, Ehrlich2021}, and that experiment by its conclusion should be able to prove the $3+3$ model and the predicted $\nu_e$ effective mass right or wrong.
-If not, a new generation of direct mass experiments including Project 8 may be able to reach the necessary sensitivity.~\citep{Esfahani2022} Project 8 uses atomic not molecular tritium, and it has the potential to surmount the systematic limitations of current-generation methods, because atomic tritium avoids an irreducible systematic uncertainty associated with the final states populated by the decay of molecular tritium.
+Apart from the $3+3$ model, a separate earlier prediction was discussed for a specific electron neutrino effective mass from cosmic ray and other data.~\citep{Ehrlich2015} Both predictions (and that of equal magnitude $\pm m_\nu^2$ from Chodos' proposed LCR Symmetry) are so far consistent with KATRIN data,\citep{Ehrlich2019, Ehrlich2021}.
+If that experiment by its conclusion fails to prove any of these predictions right or wrong, a new generation of direct mass experiments including Project 8 may be able to reach the necessary sensitivity.~\citep{Esfahani2022} Project 8 uses atomic not molecular tritium, and it has the potential to surmount the systematic limitations of current-generation methods, because atomic tritium avoids an irreducible systematic uncertainty associated with the final states populated by the decay of molecular tritium.
 Project 8 hopes to achieve a $0.040 eV,$ neutrino-mass sensitivity (about 5 times better than KATRIN).

-Another way of testing the $3+3$ model would be to look for evidence of the $dm^2=m_2^2-m_1^2\sim 450^2 eV^2,$ in future oscillation experiments having sufficiently high energy and/or short baselines, but this would be not as impressive a result as finding evidence for all three masses in the model in a single direct neutrino mass experiment.
+Another way of testing the $3+3$ model masses would be to look for evidence of the $dm^2=m_2^2-m_1^2\sim 450^2 eV^2,$ in future oscillation experiments having sufficiently high energy and/or short baselines.
 One final suggested way to test the $3+3$ model would be to look for neutrinos associated in time with gamma-ray bursts, as was done by Huang and Ma in connection with the IceCube data.~\citep{Huang2018, Huang2019} Recall that they interpreted the apparent early arrival of some neutrinos relative to that of recorded gamma ray bursts, not as evidence for some neutrinos being tachyons, but rather their satisfying a Lorentz violating (LV) dispersion relation between velocity and energy, which Huang and Ma assumed to be:

 Here $n = 1, 2$ corresponds to linear or quadratic dependence of the velocity on energy, $s_n = \pm 1$ is the sign factor of LV correction (+1 for superluminal and -1 for subluminal neutrinos), and $E_{LV,n}$ is the nth-order LV energy scale to be determined by fits to the data.
 Instead of the above interpretaion of the IceCube neutrino data, if the GRB's come from sources having a known distance, $L$, one could test the $3 + 3$ model seeing if the data satisfied Eq.
 9, given the neutrino measured energies and the source distance for each of the three $3+3$ model masses.
 Specifically, on a plot of $1/E^2$ versus $t=L/c -t_{trav}$ one would look for data points falling near near of three lines of slopes corresponding to the three neutrino masses in the model, similar to the analysis done for SN 1987A.~\citep{Ehrlich2012}